 Dr. Federman teaches conflict resolution and peace-related courses.
 Her research explores ways to unite business savvy with peacebuilding wisdom.
-Her publications offer guidance to corporations who need to atone for participation in mass atrocity (such as slavery, genocide, colonialism, and environmental degradation).
-She also writes about
+Her publications offer guidance to corporations who need to atone for participation in mass atrocity (such as

 PHILIP GAMAGHELYAN

 Assistant Professor pgamaghelyan@sandiego.edu